AlaricTheBlu/CyberSec-Project-1/README.md

 - Copy [their](/Ansible/filebeat-playbook.yml) corresponding [files](/Ansible/metricbeat-playbook.yml) into /etc/ansible
 - Update the *hosts* file to include a [webservers] host collection
 - Include <Web.VM.Internal.IP> ansible_python_interpreter=/usr/bin/python3 for each Web server we want the beats on
-- Run the playbook, and check the corresponding logs or metrics part of kibana to verify that they work.
+- Run the playbook, and check the corresponding logs or metrics tab in kibana to verify that they work.